 In the sections above, we talked about how to decide the right content strategy.

 “A successful content strategy is always focused on adding tremendous value to people who consume that content”

 If we take our previous examples of SaaS and service firms, here is what the content strategy would look like

-– Consulting firm selling business advice to tech firms : Their content needs to highlight mistakes that tech firms make and how they could take better decisions to improve revenue and operations.
+– A consulting firm selling business advice to tech firms: Their content needs to highlight mistakes that tech firms make and how they could take better decisions to improve revenue and operations.
 Creating content in the form of blog posts, guides, webinars and email newsletters would do best.

 Believe it or not, most people believe in the rule of “build it and people will come”.
 That’s never true.
 Content promotion is as important as content development.
 Once you’ve built content that fits the right strategy, you can use the following engagement strategies for promoting the content

-As a matter of fact, LinkedIn group discussions in the right communities will give you a lot of opportunity to distribute your content.
+As a matter of fact, LinkedIn group discussions in the right communities will give you a lot of opportunities to distribute your content.